 We spoke with a Senior Product Manager at Foremost Insurance to learn all about RV insurance and what types of things you should consider while shopping around.
 Overall, it's a good idea to consider specialized coverage for your RV, since it functions as both a motorized vehicle and a home.
 Having coverage for both scenarios typically doesn't come from just an auto or home policy.

-Here are top questions Sellhorn suggests you ask your agent or broker when you are deciding what coverage to purchase for your RV.
+Here are six frequently asked RV questions you can ask your agent or broker when you are deciding what type of policy to purchase for your RV!

 Do you remember when you were young and had to check under your bed for monsters before you could go to sleep?
 I sure do!